 Delivery Under Pressure

 The DTRE project at 25 Argyll Street in Mayfair demonstrates what disciplined programme management looks like in practice.
-The 11,000 square foot scheme required coordination of specialist joinery, high-quality furniture, and sophisticated AV integration, all delivered within a compressed timeline.
+The 11,000 square foot scheme required coordination of specialist joinery, high-quality furniture, and sophisticated AV integration, all delivered within a compressed timeline to achieve BREEAM Very Good accreditation.
 By maintaining strict programme discipline and managing contractor interfaces carefully, the project was handed over on schedule and to the client’s exacting standards.

 Contingency planning is another indicator of a mature delivery team.
 How does the firm respond when things do not go to plan?
 What fallback arrangements exist for critical path activities?
 A firm that can articulate clear contingency strategies has thought about these scenarios in advance, which is considerably better than discovering their approach in the middle of a crisis.